 Our Brondell Circle Reverse Osmosis Review

 - There are enough complaints about the low flow rate to make it worth mentioning and noting before you buy.
-While this does appear to be an issue, a majority of owners are not having this issue, which makes us wonder if some of these reports are user error.

 - We love reverse osmosis because of how powerful the filtration is, however, we prefer reverse osmosis with remineralization.
 You may want to consider installing an inline mineral filter cartridge as the final stage in your system to make your RO water alkaline.
 Why do this?
 Most people prefer the taste of alkaline water, and demineralized RO water is usually slightly acidic.

 - The 40-minute waiting period between tank refills may be a dealbreaker for large families or if you need more water on demand.

 - 4-stage filtration is adequate, yet it’s fewer stages than quality RO systems on the market that cost less.
 If you have iron-rich (rusty) well water and need heavy sediment reduction, there are better options with more frequent sediment filter changes than every 6 months.